 The choice seems to be to continue in a traditional patriarchal foil (Ramonda) or be absented and appear on the margins of a father-son relationship (Rio and Ramonda), neither of which open room for young Black female characters to imagine themselves as they mature or for older Black women to see themselves as essential in these acts of socio-political and cultural reclamation.

 We can have Shuri be young and smart and kickass, we can have Nakia be a badass diplomat, we can have Okoye plan and fight, but if we look down the line to the spaces they might inhabit in a decade or two, there’s the oddly object-self (not subject-self) of Ramonda.
 In Into the Spider-Verse, despite being side-characters, I could see what Mary Jane or Liv Octavius could be in the future because we had Aunt May.
 I never got enough of a sense of Rio Morales that I could see her in the spaces of her son’s claimed world/ claimed cityscapes.

-Knowing what we know of reclamation and social justice movements and the ways in which cis Black women, Black trans people, and Black non-binary people have done so much heavy lifting, it seems like such a huge gap in the narrative to have them sidelined from a range of spaces they’ve earned in these mediascapes.
+Knowing what we know of reclamation and social justice movements and the ways in which Black people of marginalised genders have done so much heavy lifting, it seems like such a huge gap in the narrative to have them sidelined from a range of spaces they’ve earned in these mediascapes.
 It shouldn’t be one step forward and two steps back—men abandoning toxic masculinity and taking on caregiving used to erase Black maternal figures in the process—it has to be more complex.

 This might seem like a reach on my part—and I’ll admit that it seems like a small gripe in the face of so much that these films are doing well—but I see the same set of emphases playing out in the films’ fandoms as well.